vitoke/iternal/README.md

 const efficientProduct = MonoFolder.create(0, (state, value) => state * value, state => state === 0)
 ```

-Now, we can run this folder on infinite streams (but only if they somewhere meet the escape contidion):
+Now, we can run this folder on infinite streams (but only if they somewhere meet the escape condition):

 ```typescript
 Iter.range(-100).fold(efficientProduct)